Fluctuations of subsystem entropies at late times: Obstacles to fast thermalization in many-body systems

 where $\langle F(t) \rangle_t $ is the infinite time-averaged fluctuation.
 Moreover, on infinite time scales, the fraction of the time when $F(t)$ significantly deviates from $\frac{1}{d_{\textrm{eff}}}$ is suppressed as $e^{-d_{\textrm{eff}}}$ (Theorem 4, \cite{linden2009quantum}), i.e.\ schematically

 The strength of these bounds relies on the largeness of $d_{\textrm{eff}}$ for typical conditions.
-For generic initial states of chaotic systems, including simple states like product states, one expects $d_{\textrm{eff}}$ is indeed exponential in total system size~\cite{reimann2008foundation, linden2009quantum}; see e.g.\ numerics in \cite{dooley2020enhancing}.\footnote{ } In that case, $O(1)$ fluctuations are doubly exponentially suppressed at extremely late timescales.
+For generic initial states of chaotic systems, including simple states like product states, one expects $d_{\textrm{eff}}$ is indeed exponential in total system size~\cite{reimann2008foundation, linden2009quantum}; see e.g.\ numerics in \cite{dooley2020enhancing}.
+Under weak assumptions, the authors of \cite{farrelly2017thermalization} showed the effective dimension $d_{\textrm{eff}}$ is sufficiently large to ensure the fluctuations from equilibrium are small, if not exponentially suppressed.
+Alternatively, assuming eigenstates have extensive Renyi-2 entanglement entropy, \cite{wilming2019entanglement} showed $d_{\textrm{eff}}$ is exponential in system size for initial product states; see comments in \cite{rolandi2020extensive}.
+(For related work addressing unequal-time correlation functions, see \cite{alhambra2020time}.)
+In the expected case $d_{\textrm{eff}} \sim e^n$ for generic chaotic systems, $O(1)$ fluctuations must be doubly exponentially suppressed at extremely late timescales.
 The suppression then resembles that of Haar random states, or random states chosen from large subspaces \cite{popescu2006foundations}.

 Even in chaotic many-body systems, certain fine-tuned initial states may undergo extremely slow thermalization or periodic revivals within experimentally accessible timescales \cite{schauss2012observation,labuhn2016tunable,choi2019emergent, dooley2020enhancing}, by a mechanism known as many-body scarring.
 In these systems, certain initial states have small $d_{\textrm{eff}}$, related to the presence of eigenstates that violate the eigenstate thermalization hypothesis (ETH) \cite{d2016quantum,srednicki1994chaos,deutsch1991quantum}.
 Nonetheless, generic chaotic systems are expected to satisfy ``strong'' ETH \cite{kim2014testing}, whereby every eigenstate satisfies ETH, prohibiting short-time revivals and scars \cite{choi2019emergent, alhambra2020revivals}.
 In \autoref{sec:numerics}, we focus on such generic chaotic systems, where we assume initial states have $d_{\textrm{eff}}$ exponential in system size.
 Even when making this strong assumptions about thermalization, the statistics of fluctuations at sub-exponential times were not previously well-established.